 Decolonizing Practice-Based Research

-An important book for practice-based researchers as well as advanced level media and communication students studying documentary media practices, interactive storytelling, immersive media technologies, and digital methodologies.
+This is an important book for practice-based researchers as well as advanced-level media and communication students studying documentary media practices, interactive storytelling, immersive media technologies, and digital methodologies.

 Table of Contents

 Part One: Potentials

 1. Agency Through Co-Creation: Interactive Documentary as Decolonizing Practice

 Kathleen M. Ryan and David Staton

 2. Interactive Documentary: Its History and Future as a Polyphonic Form

 3. Choose Your Own Generation: Interactive LGBTQ+ Narratives From South Asian Families